faple-ml/blog/README.md

 # graduation_project
-In this repository,I'll start my first project of graduation project
+In this repository, there are some programs I did in university.